JinheonBaek/JinheonBaek.github.io/_pages/about.md

 # 🎖 Honors and Awards
 - Awarded the Presidential Science Scholarship for Graduate Study, 2024-2026
+- Selected as One of the Great Reviewers within ACL ARR 2024–2025 Cycles
+- Received the Best Paper Award at NAACL 2025
+- Received the 3rd Place Poster Presentation Award at Citadel \| Citadel Securities PhD Summit, 2025
 - Awarded the Travel Grant from KAIST-Google Partnership Program for WWW 2024
 - Received the Best Poster Presentation Award at Samsung AI Forum 2023
 - Received the Best Paper Award at NLRSE Workshop in ACL 2023